 Women’s and Gender Studies in the College of Liberal Arts and Sciences is a cross-disciplinary program in which students may elect a minor or a major.
 Students majoring in Women’s and Gender Studies will receive a bachelor of arts.
-Women’s and Gender Studies provides an opportunity for students to examine gender roles and status in social and cultural context and to investigate a variety of disciplines from feminist perspectives.
+Women’s and Gender Studies provides an opportunity for students to examine gender roles and status in social and cultural contexts and to investigate a variety of disciplines from feminist perspectives.

 Women’s and Gender Studies creates an understanding that interrelated factors (e.g. race, ethnicity, class, age, disability, religion, national origin, and sexual orientation) inform knowledge of women’s history, culture, and social and gender roles.